-To uninstall a driver kit on a Windows Server 2012, Windows Server 2016, or Windows Server 2019 system, perform these steps:
+To uninstall a driver kit on a Windows Server 2012, Windows Server 2016, or Windows Server 2019 system, perform the following steps:

 - 1. Select Start > Control Panel. - 2.
-From the Control Panel, select Programs > Uninstall a Program. - 3.
-Select one of the following in the program list and click the Uninstall icon in the tool bar above the program list.
-If you have User Access Control enabled, click Continue when asked for permission. - Emulex /FC kit-2.xx.xxx - 4.
+From the Control Panel, select Programs > Uninstall a Program. - In the program list, select the Emulex driver you want to remove elxdrvr-fc-<version>.exe) and click the Uninstall icon in the tool bar above the program list.
+If you have User Access Control enabled, click Continue when asked for permission. - 3.
 Click Yes when prompted to remove the driver kit.
 After the driver kit is removed from the system, click OK.